Those Lost Souls

 It isn’t often that I get to shoot images when the weather is -3C, with 20m/s winds, in the middle of a snowstorm, while the sun still shines, but I’m mightily glad I did with this set.

-They were all shot on a frozen lake in Rif in the Snaefelsness peninsular of Iceland using the Fuji 55-200 to isolate the elements.
+They were all shot on a frozen lake in Rif in the Snaefelsness peninsular of Iceland.

-There are even elements of the cloud patterns of Jupiter to be seen in the shapes; so being lost, far away with the possibilities lurking below all helped inform this work.
+There are also elements of Jupiter’s cloud patterns to be seen in the shapes; so being lost, far away with the possibilities lurking below, all helped inform this work.